AlasdairAlasdair/flexbox-talk/notes.md

 Trying to reason about the layout of an app in multiple configurations is a lot to hold in your head a the best of times.
 Grid system does not make intelligent choices, you need to hold its hand through lots of configurations.

-You naturally define Bootstrap classes in your html.
+You naturally fall into defining Bootstrap classes in your html, which is understandable given how this is how it appears in the docs but it's not a great idea.
-Understandable given how this is how it appears in the docs.
+If you're using vanilla css you'll have to do this because you need to combine multiple classes per element (but really you should be using sass or less or something).
 This not only ties you to an implementation but pollutes html with layout concerns, blurring responsibilites.

 ### 2. Simplifies complexity
-1. It’s native css so no libraries
+- It’s native css so no libraries
-2. Everything is just a div with a class name saying what it is, not how it should work.
+- Everything is just a div with a class name saying what it is, not how it should work.
-3. No encouragement to pollute html with layout, better separation of concerns
+- No encouragement to pollute html with layout, better separation of concerns.
-4. <blink>It does sensible things by default (!!!) </blink>
+- <blink>It does sensible things by default (!!!) </blink>
-5. Makes it easier to do mobile first (yes, you should always be doing mobile first).
+- Makes it easier to do mobile first (yes, you should always be doing mobile first).

 ## What actually is flexbox?
 [This isn't helpful.](https://developer.mozilla.org/en/docs/Web/CSS/flex)